Robust excitation of C-band quantum dots for quantum communication

+In conclusion, we have investigated the benefits that phonon-assisted excitation of a telecom C-band QD provides for quantum-secured applications.
+Besides the convenient wavelength for communication applications, the InAs QDs provide a deep confinement potential, typically spanning over several hundred millielectron volts.
+As a consequence, their photon-number statistics are relatively insensitive to temperature fluctuations~\cite{Carmesin2018}.
+Moreover, the source can be operated at \SI{25}{\kelvin}, which is feasible for a low-cost Stirling cryostat~\cite{Nawrath2023}.

-In this work, we investigated the benefits that the phonon-assisted excitation of a telecom C-band QD provides for quantum-secured applications.
-In addition to the previously known absence of coherence in the photon-number basis~\cite{BVC:npjQI22}, its robustness against environmental fluctuations~\cite{Armando:ACS17} and ease of efficient single-photon filtering, we showed that LA excitation allows to effectively optimize the photon-number statistics with respect to the application.
+In addition to the previously simulated low photon-number coherence~\cite{BVC:npjQI22}, the robustness to environmental fluctuations~\cite{Armando:ACS17} and the efficient single-photon filtering, we have shown that LA excitation allows to effectively optimize the photon-number statistics with respect to the desired application.
 This feature originates from interaction with the phonon environment and is therefore not common to resonant excitation schemes but can be exploited by tailoring the LA pumping conditions.
 The complex implications of phonon interactions for brightness and single-photon purity have also been theoretically predicted for idealized systems~\cite{Axt:PRL19}.
-Therefore, our observations can be generalized to other quantum-dot-based sources.
+Therefore, our observations can be generalized to other QD-based sources.

-As a means of improving the emission statistics independent of the excitation mechanism, temporally filtering the signal was proposed~\cite{ates2013, Kupko.2020} but requires special hardware and comes at the prize of additional loss.
-Moreover, we show in Appendix~\ref{sec:timeFilter} that optimizing $\{p_k\}$ using only the LA pump power is as efficient as time filtering with a fast and lossless modulator.
-Only at very large distances time filtering performs better because it also reduces the source brightness and detector dark counts.
+As a means of improving the emission statistics independently of the excitation mechanism, temporal filtering of the signal was proposed~\cite{Ates2013, Kupko.2020} but requires special hardware and comes at the price of additional loss.
+Moreover, we show in Supplementary~Note~\ref{sec:timeFilter} that optimizing $\{p_k\}$ using only the LA pump power is as efficient as temporal filtering with a fast and lossless modulator.
+Only at very large distances, temporal filtering performs better since it also reduces the source brightness and detector dark counts.

 However, we note that two-photon excitation can simultaneously yield a higher brightness and purity than achievable for any parameter set using the LA scheme~\cite{Hanschke.2018}.
-Nevertheless, two-photon excitation -- being a resonant process -- is sensitive to environmental fluctuations, requires more pump power~\cite{Michler.2009} if compared to LA and is thus less suitable for real-world implementations.
+Nevertheless, two-photon excitation -- being a resonant process -- is sensitive to environmental fluctuations and thus less suitable for real-world implementations.

 Furthermore, we found that even for quantum light sources with inherently low multi-photon contribution, decoy states can push the maximum attainable distance in QKD.
 Although, in consideration of the low $S\!K$ at these distances and the experimental overhead involved, we believe that decoy states are not beneficial for QD implementations.